Anu27n/NetChat/README.md

 ## Contributing🤝

-We welcome contributions to improve MedicalPager!
+We welcome contributions to improve NetChat!
 Here's how you can contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix: